MercuryMesh/LPS_Driver/readme.md

 • NSS: Slave select pin.
 This is being used to slave select on a negative trigger

 ### Cross Chip Communication (Revised Milestone 2)
 For the cross chip communication as explained previously, a simple "Hello, World!" message was transmitted from one chip to the other.
-The format of a tranmisson frame on a DWM 1000 chip is as follows:
+The format of a transmission frame on a DWM 1000 chip is as follows:

 ![TX Frame](./Photos/txframe.png)

 The reception of a frame is enabled by a host request or by an automatic re-enabling of the receiver.
 The receiver will search for preamble continually until preamble has been detected or acquired, then a demodulation will be attempted.

 ### Two-Way Ranging (Revised Milestone 3)
 Single-sided two-way ranging (SS-TWR) involves a simple measurement of the round trip delay of a single message from one node to another and a response sent back to the original node as shown in the figure below:

 ![Two-Way Ranging](./Photos/twoway.png)

 The operation of SS-TWR is as shown in the figure above, where device A initiates the exchange and device B responds to complete the exchange and each device precisely timestamps the transmission and reception times of the message frames, and so can calculate times *T*_round and *T*_reply by simple subtraction

 ### 3 Station Calculations (Revised Milestone 4)
 This is where the roaming station ranges to three fixed anchors.
 Each anchor then calculates the distance to the tag.
 These three distances are then combined in an infrastructure-based solver to locate the tag.

 ![3 Anchor](./Photos/3anchor.png)

 The roaming station sends a Poll message which is received by the three anchors in the infrastructure who reply in successive responses with packets RespA, RespB & RespC after which the tag sends the Final message received by all three anchors.
 This allows the tag to be located after sending only 2 messages and receiving 3 for a total of 5 messages.

 ### High Level Block Diagram